Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: emission

 \subsection{\cii emitters in the \textsc{Marigold} simulations}

-In order to develop insights about tha halo-occupation properties of \cii emitters, we use the \textsc{Marigold} simulations presented in \cite{Khatri+24_marigold}. \textsc{Marigold} are a suite of cosmological simulations of galaxy formation which account for gravity, adaptive-mesh-refinement fluid dynamics, star formation, stellar feedback, the propagation of the ionising radiation emitted from young stars, and include the HYACINTH module for interstellar chemistry \citep{Khatri+24}.
-Given the computational cost of such an effort, the simulations follow the formation of structure until $z=3$ within periodic cubic boxes of different comoving sidelength $L$ and achieve different spatial resolutions $\Delta x$.
+In order to develop insights about the halo-occupation properties of \cii emitters, we use the \textsc{Marigold} simulations presented in \cite{Khatri+24_marigold}. \textsc{Marigold} are a suite of cosmological simulations of galaxy formation which account for gravity, adaptive-mesh-refinement fluid dynamics, star formation, stellar feedback, the propagation of the ionising radiation emitted from young stars, and include the HYACINTH module for interstellar chemistry \citep{Khatri+24}.
+Given the computational cost of such an effort, the simulations follow the formation of structure until $z=3$ within periodic cubic boxes of different comoving side lengths $L$ and achieve different spatial resolutions $\Delta x$.
 The high-resolution simulation has $L=25$ Mpc and a minimum grid size of $\Delta x=32$ pc.
 The low-resolution simulation, instead, has $L=50$ Mpc and $\Delta x=64$ pc. \cii emission is computed in post processing by solving the radiative transfer equation (i.e. without assuming the line is optically thin) as detailed in \cite{Khatri+24_marigold}.
-This calculation can be robustly performed for halo and sub-halos with $M\geq 10^9 h^{-1}$ M$_\odot$.
+This calculation can be robustly performed for haloes and subhaloes with $M\geq 10^9 h^{-1}$ M$_\odot$.